Azure-Samples/msdocs-django-postgresql-sample-app/README.md

     python3 -m pip install -r requirements.txt
     ```

 2. Create an `.env` file using `.env.sample` as a guide.
 Set the value of `DBNAME` to the name of an existing database in your local PostgreSQL instance.
 Set the values of `DBHOST`, `DBUSER`, and `DBPASS` as appropriate for your local PostgreSQL instance.
-If you're in the devcontainer, copy the values from `.env.sample.devcontainer`.
+If you're in the Dev Container, copy the values from `.env.sample.devcontainer`.

 3. In the `.env` file, fill in a secret value for `SECRET_KEY`.
 You can use this command to generate an appropriate value: